gsinghjay/zodiac-engine/memory-bank/progress.md

   - Add more interactive elements using Bootstrap's components
   - Enhance form validation with clearer error messages
   - Add tooltips for chart options and configurations

+- **API Structure Reorganization**:
+  - Move `app/api/web.py` into a dedicated web folder (`app/api/web/`)
+  - Split web.py into smaller, focused modules based on functionality (chart generation, location search, download operations)
+  - Update imports and ensure all tests continue to pass
+  - This reorganization will further improve code organization and maintainability

 - **HTMX Extensions**:
   - Implement more sophisticated HTMX patterns for complex interactions